smatechnologies/ibm-i-agent-docs/docs/installation/installation.md

     - IBM i Agent (LSAM) instructions for partial PTF save files

    - All the latest IBM i LSAM support resources, including the two PTF save files and the documents mentioned here, may be found at SMA's current ftp server that is accessed via the Support Portal from the SMA Technologies web site.

-      - Currently, the ftp server may also be accessed directly from a browser or from a file transfer tool (such as FileZilla) at this URL: files.smasolutions.it.
+      - Currently, the ftp server may also be accessed directly from a browser or from a file transfer tool (such as FileZilla) at this URL: files.smatechnologies.com.
+      - Here is the path to the IBM i Agent resources:  /OpCon Releases/Agents/IBM i/21.1/ ...
+        - The previous Agent release resources are in sub-folder /18.1/.
+        - Within the release number folder, explore the sub-folder /IBMiLSAMptf/ for LSAM PTF resources.

    :::tip
-   This URL for SMA's secure ftp server will be changing.
-View the Support page of SMA's latest web site or contact the SMA Support team for assistance with accessing the current secure ftp server.
+   If the URL for SMA's secure ftp server changes, view the Support page of SMA's latest web site or contact the SMA Support team for assistance with accessing the current secure ftp server.
    :::

 7. Review and update the LSAM Parameters and feature Configurations.